gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     systems = pd.read_csv("path/to/systems.tsv", sep='\t', comment='#')

 .. note::
-    each system reported is separated from the others with a blank line to ease human reading.
+    Each system reported is separated from the others with a blank line to ease human reading.
     These lines are ignored during the parsing with pandas.

 .. literalinclude:: ../_static/all_systems.tsv